guma44/GEOparse/docs/usage.rst

 This will read the file into GSE object.

-Crating and saving SOFT file
+Creating and saving SOFT file
 ----------------------------

 When doing own experiments one might want to submit the data to the GEO.
 In this case, one shuld